 Then you may have been mis-sold your GCC management Ltd investment, and may be able to make a claim!

 To see if you DO have a claim, just use our FREE Initial Assessment service – pop your details into our call-back form, or call a specialist on 01204 205 061Get started now

-Several financial advisers and the FSCS have been paying out compensation for the mis-selling of investments like Gravity Child Care via SIPPs and SSASs for a few years, with Get Claims Advice often leading the claim on a No Win – No Fee* basis.
+Several financial advisers and the FSCS have been paying out compensation for the mis-selling of investments like Gravity Child Care via SIPPs and SSASs for a few years, with Get Claims Advice often leading the claim.

 Then you may have been mis-sold, and you could be able to make a claim for negligent SIPP advice.

 Liquidation is a form of insolvency proceeding where trained and qualified external people are appointed to take over the company, and (amongst other duties) break it up in a way that the company’s creditors get some or all of their money.

 Gravity Child Care (or GCC Management Ltd as it is now called) went into voluntary liquidation in November 2017.